Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Introduction

-One might ask at this point, in which sense diffraction is topological at all?
+One might ask at this point, in which sense is diffraction topological at all?
 Indeed, a first glimpse at the definition of the diffraction measure shows that it does not change, if one modifies the underlying structure on a set of vanishing density, and therefore diffraction theory has more the flavor of a measure than a topological theory.
 In contrast to that, the topology of the solid can change quite a bit if the structure is modified on a set of density zero.
 We therefore first have to share out the topological content of diffraction theory.
 It is here where a third notion of spectrum comes into play: the dynamical spectrum and more specifically the topological eigenvalues of the dynamical system associated to the solid.
 One of the major results in diffraction theory states that the positions of the Bragg peaks are eigenvalues of the dynamical system of the solid.
-In the case of crystals, quasi-crystals and many more structures studied in aperiodic order theory these eigenvalues are topological in the sense that they correspond to wave-vectors $k$ for which the plane wave $x\mapsto e^{ikx}$ is pattern equivariant \cite{kellendonk2013topological,kellendonk2014meyer}.
-Roughly speaking, a plane wave is pattern equivariant if, whenever the solid looks around $x$ the same way as around $y$ out to a large distance but perhaps up to a small error, then the plane wave has the same phase at $x$ as at $y$, up to a small error.
-This property should avoid that the plane wave dies out due to destructive interference so that $k$ lies in the Bragg spectrum.
-We take the point of view that it is a sign of high long range order of a material that most, if not all, their eigenvalues are topological.
+In the case of crystals, quasi-crystals and many more structures studied in aperiodic order theory these eigenvalues are topological in the sense that they correspond to wave-vectors $k$ for which the plane wave $x\mapsto e^{i\langle k,x\rangle}$ is pattern equivariant \cite{kellendonk2013topological,kellendonk2014meyer}.
+Pattern equivariance can be understood as a coherence condition: whenever the solid looks around $x$ the same as around $y$ out to a large distance but perhaps up to a small error, then the plane wave has the same phase at $x$ as at $y$, up to a small error.
+It can be regarded as a sign of high long range order of a material if most, if not all, of its eigenvalues are topological.
 In an analogy, this is like saying that materials with high long range order correspond to continuous representatives of elements in an $L^2$-theory; and in this sense their diffraction is topological.

-Let $\Et$ stand for the group formed by the topological Bragg peaks.
-It will be related to the $K$-theoretical gap-labelling group introduced by Bellissard \cite{bellissard1992gap}.
-The latter is the image of the $K_0$-group $K_0(\Aa)$ of the algebra $\Aa$ derived from the spatial structure of the solid, under the linear functional $\tau_*$ defined by the trace per unit volume $\tau$.
-The algebra $\Aa$ can be understood as the observable algebra of the solid.
-It can also be described as the crossed product of the algebra of potentials with the group of translations.
-We map the degree $d$ part of the exterior algebra $\Lambda^d\Et$ of $\Et$ to the $K_0$-group of $\Aa$ and show the following. \begin{theorem} There is a group homomorphism $\Phi$ making the following diagram commutative